First-order logic: Formulas

 is a formula, if f is a unary function symbol, P a unary predicate symbol, and Q a ternary predicate symbol.
 However, $\forall x\, x \rightarrow$ is not a formula, although it is a string of symbols from the alphabet.

 The role of the parentheses in the definition is to ensure that any formula can only be obtained in one way—by following the inductive definition (i.e., there is a unique parse tree for each formula).
 This property is known as unique readability of formulas.
 There are many conventions for where parentheses are used in formulas.
 For example, some authors use colons or full stops instead of parentheses, or change the places in which parentheses are inserted.
 Each author's particular definition must be accompanied by a proof of unique readability.

-This definition of a formula does not support defining an if-then-else function ite(c, a, b), where "c" is a condition expressed as a formula, that would return "a" if c is true, and "b" if it is false.
-This is because both predicates and functions can only accept terms as parameters, but the first parameter is a formula.
-Some languages built on first-order logic, such as SMT-LIB 2.0, add this.

 Notational conventions

 For convenience, conventions have been developed about the precedence of the logical operators, to avoid the need to write parentheses in some cases.
 These rules are similar to the order of operations in arithmetic.
 A common convention is: